alexeyshmat/traitor-clone/README.md

 # Traitor

-Contrary to popular belief, Lorem Ipsum is not simply random text.

-Automatically exploit low-hanging fruit to pop a root shell.
+Contrary to popular belief, Lorem Ipsum is not simply random text. are many variations of passages of Lorem Ipsum availab Automatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities (including most of [GTFOBins](https://gtfobins.github.io/)) in order to pop a root shell.